michelleenos/lunchmoney-tools/README.md

 ## Environment Setup

 All environment variables can be provided via CLI or to the API client directly, but it's recommended to set them as environment variables for convenience.
-To do so, simply create an `.env` file in your project root:
+To do so, create an `.env` file in your project root and include:

 ```env
 LM_API_KEY=[YOURKEY]
 ```

+(See [.env.example](.env.example) for a template `.env` file.)

 A Lunch Money API key is required for all operations.
 Additional variables are needed for Splitwise integration.